benny-dreamly/mow/docs/network protocol.md

 * [SetNotify](#SetNotify)

 ### Connect
-Sent by the client to initiate a connection to an MultiworldGG game session.
+Sent by the client to initiate a connection to a MultiworldGG game session.

 #### Arguments
 | Name           | Type                              | Notes                                                                                        |